 Here are a few Trello Power-Ups and features that supercharge my card workflow and journaling:

 Custom Fields: Seeing empty boxes makes me squirm, so the Custom Fields are a great way to force me to write something down, even though I don't like to journal.
 I'm focusing on my #AttitudeOfGratitude this year so I have two Custom Fields on my cards: one with a box to write what I'm thankful for, and one to write what I'm looking forward to that day!
+(Editor's note: Custom Fields in Trello are currently set up to display on every card on the board where they are enabled, and cannot be customized to only display on a specific list or set of cards.)

-For a field intakes numbers, I use the Number Stats Power-Up to sum up the numbers in all of those fields across my entire board—I’ll be able to track how much water I drank over time!
+For a field that intakes numbers, I use the Number Stats Power-Up to sum up the numbers in all of those fields across my entire board—I’ll be able to track how much water I drank over time!

 Checklists: Just like the monthly and weekly checklists, daily checklists help keep me on track as well.
 Each item represents a habit I want to build, or a small action I want to take towards my annual goals.
 For ideas on new habits to try, see the habits of other productivity enthusiasts.